 One popular application of a tugger cart train system is the transportation of materials from a loading area (sometimes referred to as a supermarket) to lineside assembly stations.
-The tugger cart train begins at the supermarket to load up each cart with materials.
+The tugger cart train begins at a supermarket to load up each cart with materials.
 Once all carts are filled, the train follows a predetermined route along the delivery aisle, stopping only at lineside stations to drop off materials needed for assembly.
-A train system allows for numerous lineside station deliveries in one trip, unlike other processes which involve many trips.
+A train system allows for numerous lineside station deliveries in one trip, unlike other processes that involve many trips.
 Once deliveries are completed, the train routes back to the loading area to replenish materials and starts the supply run over again.

 Currently, a more common approach to moving materials in a facility is forklifts.
 In a standard manufacturing facility setting, one forklift would make a roundtrip to deliver one pallet or load of material from the supermarket to a lineside station.
 The forklift would then travel back to the supermarket to replenish and make another delivery…. repeating this process until all assembly lineside stations are stocked.
 This process involves several forklifts and several trips to complete all lineside deliveries, causing downtime while assembly workers wait for their materials to arrive.
 By running a consistent delivery route with one tugger train and multiple carts, supply-runs are more efficient with reduced downtime.
-With a tugger cart system, a lineside worker will no longer have to wait for materials unlike waiting for a forklift delivery.
+With a tugger cart system, a lineside worker will no longer have to wait for material- unlike downtime during a forklift delivery.

 This process also allows more control of inventory.
 A facility using a tugger cart system can move the precise amount of materials needed for that specific assembly instead of taking up lineside space with multiple containers.
 This lean technique reduces unnecessary material in the workspace which, in turn, prevents assembly errors while tracking material quality.